 Melinda holds a BS in Human Development from UC Davis and a Multiple Subject Teaching Credential from Dominican University.

 Teela Pulliam earned her PhD in Particle Physics at UC Santa Cruz.
 She has conducted research and developed software at SLAC National Accelerator Laboratory.

 Teela has always been interested in science outreach and working with children.
 She volunteered at a summer outreach program funded by Fermilab (Quarknet) that connects high-school students, science teachers and physicists to work together on research projects.
 In that capacity she supervised and trained students.

-As her own child is just starting in elementary school she is very excited to be involved with a program that provides excellent science education for young students.
+Teela has a son in elementary school and she is very excited to be involved with a program that provides excellent science education for young students.

 Todd Valentine began his career in science education while working at Chabot Space & Science Center in Oakland.
 There, he worked as a classroom assistant and substitute instructor for preschool and field trip programs while developing an inquiry-based approach to teaching.
 His work with Science is Elementary inspired him to further his education.
 He is currently pursuing an M.A. in Education from Santa Clara University and plans to use it to continue teaching science to students of all ages.
 Todd loves teaching science to children because it is incredibly fun, and he hopes it will inspire an appreciation for science that will stay with his students for life.

 Todd received his B.A. in Biological Anthropology at San Francisco State University.